 Through my own challenges and lived experience, I turned to counselling at different stages in my life.
 I was able to see the benefits it offered me, and helped me focus on what my future was going to look like.
 This inspired me to train as a counsellor.

 I then decided to set up my own practice.
-It was a new challenge for me, but with each year, I am building up my practice and gaining valuable experience.
-I have been practising for 5 years, and I have helped a wide range of clients on their personal journeys.
+It was a new challenge for me, but with each year, I am building my practice and gaining valuable experience.
+I have been practising for 8 years, and I have helped a wide range of clients on their personal journeys.

 While training, I worked with a range of issues, and helped diverse clients navigate through their emotional pain.
 Issues included depression, trauma and identity.

-Due to my lived experiences, I have a personal interest in women’s health and trauma, genealogy, ancestry, identity, using mindfulness, and restorative yoga practices.
+Due to my lived experiences, I have a personal interest in women’s and men's health, trauma, identity, mindfulness, and restorative yoga practices.
 I also enjoy journaling and reading.

 Membership: National Counselling and Psychotherapy Society / Accredited Registrant